Connecticut Court Records

 How Do I Find Connecticut Criminal Court Records by Mail?

 Members of the public who wish to obtain copies of criminal court records through this method are advised to first establish that this option is available at the court where the records are domiciled.
-This can be done by contacting the clerk of court at the appropriate court.
+This can be done by contacting the clerk of the court at the appropriate court.
 The process for obtaining court records via mail generally involves a written request for these documents sent to the record custodian.
-This request should contain as many details of the criminal court case as possible, as well as details of the requestor.
+This request should contain as many details of the criminal court case as possible, as well as details of the requester.
 When sending the request, interested parties should also include any required payment (usually money orders or checks made out to the office of the record custodian) and a self-addressed envelope.

 How Do I Obtain Copies of Disposed Superior Court Records in Connecticut?